Coronavirus: Pubs to stay closed until August 10th amid new push on face masks

 Regulations requiring people to wear face coverings on public transport came into force on Monday, with fines of up to €2,500, or six months’ imprisonment, for those who fail to comply.

+“It has to be acknowledged that the pubs who are closed were not responsible for the growing levels of infection reported by NPHET [National Public Health Emergency Team] over the last week.
+Yet it is those same pubs who are being asked to take a further financial hit.

+“These pubs, who have done nothing wrong, who have acted responsibly and who have obediently followed the guidelines are now being asked to do more.”

-Speaking earlier in the week, acting chief medical officer Dr Ronan Glynn said the National Public Health Emergency Team (NPHET) were “concerned” over the recent increase in new cases.
+Speaking earlier in the week, acting chief medical officer Dr Ronan Glynn said NPHET was “concerned” over the recent increase in new cases.

 Public health officials have also expressed significant concern around new clusters associated with private house parties, since people were permitted to have larger gatherings indoors.